dotmaster/Reston/README.md

 Sets header to be sent in the request; does what's written on box!
 * Word of caution * Just dont try to mess around with headers like Host, Content-Length because it will propogate the set headers without any filters; so remember the rule; with great power comes great responsibility!

+### setRequestHeaders(headers)

+Sets headers to be sent in the request from given associative pairs of JSON object; does what's written on box!
+* Word of caution * Just dont try to mess around with headers like Host, Content-Length because it will propogate the set headers without any filters; so remember the rule; with great power comes great responsibility!

+	req.setRequestHeaders({"User-Agent": "Not IE!"});

 ### send(data)